vishramachandran/FiloDB/README.md

 ```

 2) `./filodb-dev-stop.sh` and restart filodb instances like above
-3) Re-run `./dev-gateway.sh --gen-prom-data`.
+3) Re-run `./dev-gateway.sh --gen-gauge-data`.
 You can check consumption via running the `TestConsumer`, like this:  `java -Xmx4G -Dconfig.file=conf/timeseries-filodb-server.conf -cp standalone/target/scala-2.12/standalone-assembly-0.8-SNAPSHOT.jar  filodb.kafka.TestConsumer conf/timeseries-dev-source.conf`.
 Also, the `memstore_rows_ingested` metric which is logged to `logs/filodb-server-N.log` should become nonzero.

 To stop the dev server.
 Note that this will stop all the FiloDB servers if multiple are running.
 ```